Heights of Abraham Cable Cars Caverns and Country Park

 Probably the most famous attraction at the Heights of Abraham is its cable car system giving visitors unrivalled views of the Derwent Valley and the Peak District.

-Installed in 1984, this is Britain’s first cable car system system has 12 cars and transports visitors 568 metres (about a third of a mile) from the bottom to the top, gaining 169 metres in height.
+Installed in 1984, this famous cable car system has 12 cars and transports visitors 568 metres (about a third of a mile) from the bottom to the top, gaining 169 metres in height.
 The largest of the four supporting towers is 77 feet above the ground.

 Sited on the top of a vertical shaft that leads down to the Great Masson Cavern, Tinker’s Shaft is a viewing platform that offers some of the most spectacular, panoramic views of the Peak District that you’ll find anywhere.